 Joseph Campbell, The Hero’s Journey

-I started my first business, a cosmetics distribution company, at the ripe old age of 13.
-As the Internet grew in prominence, I quickly transitioned to e-commerce and online marketing.
-By the age of 25, I was consulting for the likes of: Virgin, Old Mutual, HTC, etc. If you’ve ever worked with listed corporates, you’ll know that it’s about as fun as getting a colonoscopy.
-Around this time, a particularly unpleasant panic attack put me in the hospital and the ominous warnings from my doctor forced me to have my mid-life crisis a little earlier than most.
+I grew up in an entrepreneurial family and started my first business at the age of 13.
+By the time I was 25, my companies were serving the likes of Virgin, Old Mutual, and HTC.
+If you’ve ever worked with a listed corporate, you’ll know that it’s about as fun as getting a colonoscopy.
+Around this time, a particularly unpleasant “panic attack” put me in the hospital, and the ominous warnings from my doctor forced me to have my mid-life crisis a little earlier than most.

 The world is overflowing with beauty, wonder, and adventure.
 There is more to experience than anyone could hope to fit into a single lifetime.
 Yet there I was, trading the best years of my life for a paycheck.
 As I considered my predicament with my new perspective, everything came into sharp focus.
 Something needed to change.

 The first step was obvious.
 We needed a clear picture of the life that we wanted to live.
 So, one day, my wife and I sat down and started to list everything that we wanted to do, see, learn, and give.
-Several weeks later, we completed the first draft of our Vagabond Bucket List, which has become the central theme of this blog.
-With our bucket list in hand, we lacked just one thing: a vehicle that would finance it.
+Several weeks later, we completed the first draft of our bucket list, which has become the central theme of this blog.
+List in hand, we lacked just one thing: a vehicle that would finance it.

 The eight weeks…